-ERS tracks animal health and welfare issues as they relate to food safety and the production and availability of animals for processing into meat.
+ERS tracks animal health issues as they relate to food safety and the production and availability of animals for processing into meat.
 Specific livestock production technologies, such as feeding low levels of antimicrobial drugs to livestock, become important when they have the potential to affect food safety or human health.
 Antimicrobial resistance (the ability of bacteria or other microbes to resist the effects of antimicrobial drugs) is a global concern for both human health and agriculture.
 Moreover, animal diseases increasingly affect international trade, food safety, and human health.
-The care and welfare of animals raised for food has also become an issue for consumers in some countries.

 Because the purposeful introduction of animal disease is considered a homeland security issue, the market effects of the spread of such diseases are receiving increased scrutiny.
 For a discussion of issues surrounding BSE and FMD, see:

-See How Highly Pathogenic Avian Influenza (H5N1) Has Affected World Poultry-Meat Trade (October 2007) for a description of the trade effects of highly pathogenic avian influenza.
+For a description of the trade effects of highly pathogenic avian influenza, see: